FTLam11/fronk-tolks/README.md

 * Specs are intentionally not being run in random order, there are some interesting things at play with scope and monkey patching

+### Setup

+1. `bundle`
+2. `rspec`

 ### Method lookup

 object's singleton class -> prepended modules of object's class -> object's class -> included modules of object's class -> singleton class of object's superclass -> prepended modules of object's superclass -> object's superclass -> included modules of object's superclass -> etc...

+### Shocking truths

+* The superclass of the singleton class of an object is the object’s class.
+The superclass of the singleton class of a class is the singleton class of the class’s superclass.
+* Class methods are singleton methods that reside in a class's singleton class